UfiairENE/UfiairENE/README.md

 A user experience and customer experience expert who loves Blockchain

-Through self-study and enrolling in a coding Bootcamp at ALX and Udemy,
+Through self-study and enrolling in a coding Bootcamp at ALX, Learnweb3dao and Udemy,

 I am building a solid foundation in both frontend and backend technologies and languages.